ACM40960/project-project-in-maths-modelling/README.md

 3. **YOLOv8n + OCCAPCC(end)**: OCCAPCC attention module appended at the end of the backbone
 4. **YOLOv8n + OCCAPCC(index 8)**: OCCAPCC inserted at backbone layer 8
 5. **YOLOv8n + CBAM**: CBAM module used instead of OCCAPCC
-6. **YOLOv8n + OCCAPCC + Efficient3DBB**: Combines OCCAPCC with a custom detection head Efficient3DBB
+6. **YOLOv8n + OCCAPCC + Efficient3DBB**: Combines OCCAPCC at the end of the backbone with a custom detection head Efficient3DBB
 7. **YOLOv8n + CBAM + Efficient3DBB**: Combines CBAM with Efficient3DBB head